QuickSpot/walter-arduino/examples/README.md

  - [Positioning](Positioning/): this sketch requires Walter to be placed onto a board which contains various sensors.
 It will read out the sensors and transmit them to the demo server every 60 seconds.

+ - [ModemMota](ModemMota/): this sketch updates the modem firmware.
+   Please read the comments at the top for info on how to put the firmware image on the ESP32 flash before running the sketch.